 Just over a year after its release, a 21-year-old Adele made her Grammy Awards debut in 2009 as a four-time nominee, including Record and Song of the Year for "Chasing Pavements."
 She lost in those categories to Alison Krauss and Robert Plant, and Coldplay, respectively, but she did not leave empty-handed, winning Best New Artist and Best Female Pop Vocal Performance.

-The Grammy mash-up masters teamed her with Sugarland to perform "Chasing Pavements" live—it was a glorious first Grammys performance, in case you were wondering—and in a charming moment that foretold future charming moments like it, Adele gave a shout-out to her competitors when she won Best New Artist (which was presented to her by Kanye West—who did comment on not winning that award in 2005—and Estelle).
+The Grammy mash-up masters teamed her with Sugarland to perform "Chasing Pavements" live—it was a glorious debut performance, in case you were wondering—and in a charming moment that foretold future charming moments like it, Adele gave a shout-out to her competitors when she won Best New Artist.
+(An award that "somehow hasn't gone to either one of us," as Kanye West—co-presenting with "American Boy" collaborator Estelle—cracked, naturally.
+He lost to Maroon 5 in 2005.)

-"Duffy, I love you, I think you're amazing," she told her fellow British chanteuse.
+"Duffy, I love you, I think you're amazing," Adele told her fellow British chanteuse.
 "Jonas Brothers, I love you as well."
-She was chewing a bit of gum and her hand fluttered against and away from her face and her heart as her eyes welled with tears and her expression wavered between happiness and disbelief.
+She was chewing a bit of gum and her hand fluttered against and away from her face and her heart as her eyes welled with tears and her expression wavered between joy and disbelief.

 All in all, a brilliant start to what would soon become a storied career.

-And though Adele would have been the last person to ever predict such a thing, that would be the last Grammy she would ever lose to Beyoncé to this day.
+And though Adele would have been the last person to ever predict such a thing, it would be the last Grammy she would ever lose to Beyoncé to this day.

-Meanwhile, the man on Adele's arm at the 2009 Grammys, photographer Alex Sturrock, would eventually become her ex-boyfriend—and subsequently inspire one of the most critically acclaimed albums in recent history.
+Meanwhile, the man on Adele's arm at the 2009 Grammys, photographer Alex Sturrock, would eventually become her ex-boyfriend—and subsequently inspire one of the most critically acclaimed albums in recent memory.

 We wouldn't know it for a few years, but the guy giving her the supportive congratulatory kiss that night was most certainly not Mr. Right and at some point Adele went through emotional hell.